 The Alternatives: What They Actually Deliver

-Coding bootcamps
+Coding Bootcamps

 The coding bootcamp industry has matured considerably since its peak hype period around 2015-2018.
 The best bootcamps — General Assembly, Fullstack Academy, App Academy — produce graduates who regularly get hired at real companies for entry-level software roles.
 Median post-bootcamp salaries for employed graduates hover around $60,000-$75,000, below the median for CS degree holders ($80,000-$95,000) but achieved in 12-16 weeks at a cost of $10,000-$18,000.

 The honest caveat: bootcamp graduates face a harder job search than CS degree holders.
 Some companies filter applications by degree credential before a human ever sees the resume.
-The GitHub portfolio and networking replacement strategy works, but it requires more proactive effort.
+The portfolio and networking replacement strategy works, but it requires more proactive effort.
 Bootcamp ROI is clearly positive for the right person — someone with strong self-directed learning ability, a compelling portfolio, and the patience for a 3-6 month job search.

-Vocational and trade programs
+Vocational and Trade Programs

 Electricians, plumbers, HVAC technicians, and other skilled tradespeople are in genuine short supply in most of the developed world.
 A two-year electrician apprenticeship program produces a journeyman electrician earning $55,000-$85,000 depending on location, with a clear path to master electrician licensure and the ability to run a business.
 An HVAC technician can earn $60,000-$90,000 with experience.
 These are not compromise careers — they are well-compensated, physically demanding, resistant to offshoring, and increasingly resistant to automation.